RustLangES/rust-for-dotnet-devs/src/es/threading/producer-consumer.md

 producer.Join();
 ```

-The same can be done in Rust using _channels_.
-The standard library primarily
-provides `mpsc::channel`, which is a channel that supports multiple producers
-and a single consumer.
-A rough translation of the above C# example in Rust
-would look as follows:

 Lo mismo se puede hacer en Rust utilizando _canales_.
 La biblioteca estándar
 principalmente proporciona `mpsc::channel`, que es un canal que admite múltiples
 productores y un único consumidor.
 Una traducción aproximada del ejemplo